davincizhao/Jenkins-Deploy-Application-On-AWS/README.md

 - Construct pipeline with GitHub repository.
 - Set up all the steps that your pipeline will include.
 - Configure a deployment pipeline.
-- nclude your Dockerfile/source code in the Git repository.
+- include Dockerfile/source code in the Git repository.
 - Include with Linting.
 ## Step 5: Test your pipeline
 - Perform builds on your pipeline.

+## Repo Structure
+There are Two branches [create_cluster] and [app_cicd]:
+- one for create infrastructure(EKS,Nodegroups) in AWS,
+- another for test code, build app deploy app to EKS,expose service.
+- prepare_jeniks_tools.sh, in create_cluster branch for prepare install jenkins and other relative tools, like docker,tidy..